stefanoghisoni-adv/utm_normalizer/README.md

 https://example.com/?utm_source=facebook
 ```

-The same rule applies to rows in **Altri UTM personalizzati**: the mapped custom parameter replaces an existing destination parameter, and the output contains only one instance of that parameter.
+The same rule applies to rows in **Additional custom UTMs**: the mapped custom parameter replaces an existing destination parameter, and the output contains only one instance of that parameter.

 ## Using the returned value